deeplearning4j/deeplearning4j/spark.md

     StatsUtils.exportStatsAsHtml(stats, "SparkStats.html", sc);     //Export it to a stand-alone HTML file
 ```

-Note that as of 0.6.0, the current HTML rendering implementation doesn't scale well to a large amount of stats: i.e., large clusters and long-running jobs.
-This is being worked on.
+Note that as of Deeplearning4j version 0.6.0, the current HTML rendering implementation doesn't scale well to a large amount of stats: i.e., large clusters and long-running jobs.
+This is being worked on and will be improved in future releases.

 Timeline information available via Spark training stats collection functionality: